-The unit sample will include only units that have been inspected within the preceding 3 months.
-The selected sample will include (1) a mix of initial and annual inspections, (2) inspections completed by a cross-section of inspectors, and (3) units from a cross-section of neighborhoods.
+The unit sample must include only units that have been inspected within the preceding 3 months.
+The selected sample will include (1) each type of inspection (initial, annual, and special), (2) inspections completed by each inspector, and (3) units from a cross-section of neighborhoods.